 Why does Mars care about climate change?
 Why have we committed to making our operations Sustainable in a Generation?
 Why do we invest in scientific research to improve agricultural crops?

 The answer lies in our objective to create a mutuality of benefits by doing business in ways that are good for Mars, good for people and good for the planet.
 To ensure focus and effectiveness, we root our business decisions in scientific understanding.
-We strive to understand and quantify our impacts and to develop science-based strategies for addressing them.
-Our targets are based on what is needed to solve the problem, rather than relying solely on what we can achieve in the immediate horizon.
+We strive to understand and quantify our impacts using accepted, publicly available data where possible, and to develop science-based strategies in response.
+Our targets are based on what is needed to solve the problem, rather than relying solely on what we can achieve in the immediate future.

-We have identified issue we need to address as priorities by plotting their relevance to the success of our business against their importance to external stakeholders.
+Beyond environmental sustainability, we have identified broader issues that we need to address and have plotted their relevance to the success of our business against their importance to external stakeholders.
 Other criteria taken into account include our level of influence and the scale of the potential impacts on people and the planet.
-We recognise that we live in a dynamic world where their relevance may shift and the review of this matrix is an ongoing process.
+We recognize that we live in a dynamic world and the relevance of each issue may shift, so we review this matrix regularly.